 Although I maintained my licence and RSGB membership, I became increasingly inactive as children and my professional career took precedence.
 Out of the blue my eldest son, then 13, asked if he could take the Foundation licence.
 After some research we joined South Bristol Amateur Radio Club where he successfully sat his Foundation Licence.
 His interest resulted in me getting back on air in a small way but also in contributing to the clubs activities through Field Days, Charity Events such as Transmission 2006, and most recently by being becoming the club Secretary.

-As the new Secretary I am keen to promote the club through activities and demonstration stations as well as introduce new people to the hobby through the clubs Foundation, Intermediate and Advanced courses which I will continue to instruct.
+As the Secretary I am keen to promote the club through activities and demonstration stations as well as introduce new people to the hobby through the clubs Foundation, Intermediate and Advanced courses which I will continue to instruct.